reunicorn1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 19-AZ: Replace all characters A and c from input to Z and e respectively
 - 20-hiago: removes all letters c and C from input
 - 21-reverse:  reverse its input
+- 22-users_and_homes: displays all users and their home directories, sorted by users